EtuneDnD/EtuneDnD.github.io/_portfolio/project2.md

 Keep in mind that If you don't register your Character in Etune we won't be able to track the progress and you will lose rewards...

+### Note

+Please any questions or suggestions are welcome, join the discord!